December 23, 2023

 Metal-Clad Cables

-A common type of wiring found in the basement and other exposed or unfinished places in your home is the metal-clad cable or MC cable.
+A common type of wiring found in the basement and other exposed or unfinished places in your home is the metal-clad or MC cable.
 These are also housed in metal and are sturdier than NM cables.

 THHN/THWN Wires